jozefg/drafts/flavors-of-tt.md

 idea behind Kleene's realizability model.
 Similar to what we'd do with a logical relation we define what each type means by defining the class of appropriate programs that fit its specification.
 For example, we defined functions to be the class of things that apply and proofs of equality are ⋆ when the equality is true and there are no proofs when it's false.
 Another way of phrasing this correspondence is types-as-specs.
 Types are used to identify a collection of terms that may be used in some particular way instead of merely specifying the syntax of their terms.

-Finally, the last helpful way I can suggest for looking at this is by examining viewing types as partial equivalence relations.
-We can give a semantics to a fragment of computational type theory by defining a denotation of types into a symmetric and transitive relationship on the set of terms.
-This leads to what's called the PER model of type theory.
-What we want to do is set this up so that `T` is associated with some PER `P` so that `(e, e') ∈ P` implies that `e = e' ∈ T`.
-For this, see [Stuart Allen][allen] and [Bob Harper's][harper] work on the subject.
-If you're familiar with realizability, this is a realizability model which accounts for equality.
-If you're familiar with logical relations, it's a logical relation.
+To read a bit more about this see [Stuart Allen][allen] and [Bob Harper's][harper] work on the do a good job of explaining how this plays out for type theory.

 ## Building Proof Assistants